apache/nuttx/configs/README.txt

 configs/olimex-stm32-p207
-  This port uses the Olimex STM32-P207 board (STM32F207ZE) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
+  This port uses the Olimex STM32-P207 board (STM32F207ZE) and a GNU arm-nuttx-elf toolchain under Linux or Cygwin.
 See the https://www.olimex.com/dev/stm32-p207.html for further information.
 Contributed by Martin Lederhilger.

+configs/olimexino-stm32
+  This port uses the Olimexino STM32 board (STM32F103RBT6) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
+See the http://www.olimex.com for further\
+  information.
+Contribued by David Sidrane.

 configs/olimex-strp711
   This port uses the Olimex STR-P711 board and a GNU arm-nuttx-elf toolchain* under